Enalmada/next-reason-boilerplate/README.md

 * next-routes - see routes.js.
 Put every route in here to enable static assets added to link preload header
 * styleguide - npm run storybook  ()Needed some less fixes in .storybook/webpack.config.js)
 * reason-apollo - the reason-apollo example copied into a page and working
+* purge unused css - see next.config.js for whitelist (you would normally only add components you need)

 TODO:
 * auth (likely with AWS Amplify)